All businesses center around sales, and tech companies are no different. However, many IT businesses struggle to meet their sales targets.

 Landing pages are supposed to build on the CTA foundation.
 They should offer continuity and relevance, communicating clearly what the offer is.

-You should also design your landing pages such that the user stays on the website longer.
+You should also design your landing pages to encourage the user to stay on the website longer.

 One way of ensuring consistency is maintaining the messaging from the CTA to the headline of the relevant landing page.